hachyderm/community/community.hachyderm.io/content/en/docs/moderation/_index.md

 usually) don't know.
 So realistically when we're making our best judgements about if a situation will continue to escalate and what needs to happen to prevent that, we are doing so from a blank slate.
-So rather than using what we know of the specific individuals involved, we use what we know of people in general. e.g. "Would someone try to 'follow up' with other users based on this information?"
+Since we do not know the individuals involved, we use what we know of people in general. e.g. "Would someone try to 'follow up' with other users based on this information?"
 "Would someone know that even if they didn't mean it to be a problem or cause upset, that someone would likely